jeremynoesen/BoneBot/README.md

     - `BB_REPLY_ID`: ID of reply author
     - `BB_REPLY_AVATAR`: Avatar URL of the reply author
     - `BB_REPLY_FILE`: URL of the first file attachment in the replied message
+    - `BB_REPLY_EMBED`: URL of the first image in the first embed in the replied message
     - `BB_REPLY_MENTION_USER`: Name of last pinged user in the replied message
     - `BB_REPLY_MENTION_ID`: ID of last pinged user in the replied message
     - `BB_REPLY_MENTION_AVATAR`: Avatar URL of the last pinged user in the replied message